Chalcedony Cryptocrystalline Variety of Quartz

-The mineral chalcedony has been used by man for thousands of years and is thought to have been one of the earliest materials used for tools and weapons.
+The mineral chalcedony has been used by man for thousands of years.
+It's believed to have been one of the earliest materials used for tools and weapons.
 Other varieties including agate, flint, jasper and petrified wood were also widely used.

-Considered to be a sacred stone by the Native American Indians, chalcedony was used to promote stability within their tribes.
-In ancient times it was used to make goblets lined with silver which were used in the belief they would offer protection against poisoning.
-Today when chalcedony is used for its healing properties it's said to encourage generosity, protect against nightmares, fear of the dark, hysteria, depression and combat negative thoughts.
+Considered to be a sacred stone by the Native American Indians, chalcedony was used to promote stability within the tribe.
+In ancient times it was used to make goblets lined with silver.
+These were believed to offer protection against poisoning.

 When used for its metaphysical properties chalcedony encourages generosity, protects against nightmares, fear of the dark, hysteria, depression and combats negative thoughts.